FtmMoradian/Brain-tumor-Diagnosis-with-AI/README.md

 # Brain-tumor-Diagnosis-with-AI
 In this project, I used the dataset available in Kaggle and implemented four algorithms for detection on it.
 These algorithms include: SVM, KNN, Logistic Regression and CNN, the best of which is CNN.
 We increased the same dataset in another file.
-And we implemented the same algorithms on it and saw changes in its accuracy.
+By using the augmentation technique, it strengthens itself, which in some algorithms causes its growth and accuracy, and in others makes it too appropriate.